mica-1999/Portfolio/README.md

 - Add CRUD functionality for blog posts, projects, and other items in the dashboard.
 - Add APIs for news, Spotify, weather, and other features on the dashboard main page.
 - Track and display the number of visiting users using session data.

+# Extra
+- Do a better Login Page